WWE News: Renee Young Opens Up About Her Frustrations As A ‘Monday Night Raw’ Commentator

 Young did return to commentary duty on the latest episode of Friday Night SmackDown, though.
 Regular commentators Cole and Graves — along with several other WWE personnel — were stuck in Saudi Arabia following Crown Jewel, which forced the company to fill up spots at the announcer’s desk at the last minute.
 During the show, Young was accidentally kicked in the face by Sonya Deville.

 Young is a versatile talent who’s been given several roles in WWE throughout the years.
 Prior to becoming an announcer and host, she was a backstage interviewer.
-Young is an invaluable asset to the company, while her real-life husband, Jon Moxley, has a tendency to criticize her place of employment at every opportunity.
+Young is an invaluable asset to the company, while her real-life husband, AEW star Jon Moxley, has a tendency to criticize her place of employment at every opportunity.